<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1552688705043844&amp;ev=PageView&amp;noscript=1">

 Recommended High School Courses

 Patrick Henry College recognizes that there are many legitimate approaches to preparing for college.
 Regardless of the form of academic preparation, applicants must provide documentation of all high school level studies.
-The College requires that prospective students complete a minimum of 18 high school level courses.
-The following courses should be completed prior to admission to Patrick Henry College.
+The College requires that a minimum of 18 high school level courses be completed.
+To be well-prepared, PHC recommends, but does not require, the following college preparatory courses:

-• Government: Minimum of one course.
-The course should cover material on local, state, and federal government.
+• Government: Minimum of one course which should cover material on local, state, and federal government.

 Transcripts and Preparation